Especially for Seniors

 No registration required.

-the use of a variety of technologies.
-Reserve
+of a variety of technologies, such as computers,

-your 1-hour session and let us know what
+a 1 hour session and let us know what device you

 Film as Literature Classic Film Series